Inner Child & Reparenting Work in Melbourne

 This work draws on trauma-informed, relational, and somatic approaches, including:

-I bring a body-aware lens to inner child and reparenting work.
+• I bring a body-aware lens to inner child and reparenting work.
 This means we pay gentle attention to how your body holds past experiences—whether that’s tension, numbness, collapse, or a sense of urgency.
 We might notice how a younger part responds to certain emotions or relational dynamics not just cognitively, but physiologically.

 The focus is on building awareness, co-regulation, and developing a sense of safety and connection within your body.
-This helps your inner child parts feel seen, soothed, and supported -not just in words, but in felt experience. -
+This helps your inner child parts feel seen, soothed, and supported -not just in words, but in felt experience.

-IFS helps us connect with the different "parts" within us—including the inner child.
+• IFS helps us connect with the different "parts" within us—including the inner child.
 In this work, we gently explore the protective parts that have developed over time, and create space to hear from the younger parts that may be holding old pain or unmet needs.
 It’s a way of building inner trust, healing wounds, and developing more compassion for yourself.

-EFT supports you in accessing, making sense of, and processing emotions that may have been buried or dismissed in childhood.
+• EFT supports you in accessing, making sense of, and processing emotions that may have been buried or dismissed in childhood.
 By tuning into these feelings with care and curiosity, we can begin to shift painful emotional patterns and build more authentic ways of relating - to yourself and to others.

-These practices help you slow down, tune in, and respond to your inner experience with kindness instead of judgment.
+• These practices help you slow down, tune in, and respond to your inner experience with kindness instead of judgment.
 In inner child work, they’re powerful tools for offering your younger self the understanding and care they may not have received at the time.

 You won’t be expected to dive into anything before you're ready.
 This is tender, nuanced work, and it’s always paced with care.
 Whether we’re using visualisation, reflective dialogue, or simply exploring what’s coming up in the present, the aim is to build a more compassionate, attuned relationship with yourself - one where your inner world feels less like a battleground and more like home.

-Interested in exploring this kind of work?
+Interested in exploring inner child work?

-You can book a session with Jackie, who offers this service at the practice, or get in touch if you’d like to learn more about whether this approach might be a good fit for you.
+You can book a session with Jackie, who offers this service at the practice, or get in touch if you’d like to learn more about whether this approach might be a good fit for you